Aligning Science Across Parkinson's Logo Text

 Output Details

-Sequence-based deep learning models have become the state of the art for the analysis of the genomic regulatory code.
-Particularly for transcriptional enhancers, deep learning models excel at deciphering sequence features and grammar that underlie their spatiotemporal activity.
-To enable end-to-end enhancer modeling and design, we developed a software and modeling package, called CREsted.
-It combines preprocessing starting from single-cell ATAC-seq data; modeling with a choice of several architectures for training classification and regression models on either *topics* or pseudobulk peak heights; sequence design using multiple strategies; and downstream analysis through a collection of tools to locate transcription factor (TF) binding sites, infer the effect of a TF (activating or repressing) on enhancer accessibility, decipher enhancer grammar, and score gene loci.
-We demonstrate CREsted using a mouse cortex model that we validate using the BICCN collection of *in vivo*validated mouse brain enhancers.
-Classical enhancers in immune cells, including the *IFNB1*enhanceosome are revisited using a PBMC model, and we assess the accuracy of TF binding site predictions with ChIP-seq.
-Additionally, we use CREsted to compare mesenchymal-like cancer cell states between tumor types; and we investigate different fine-tuning strategies of Borzoi within CREsted, comparing their performance and explainability with CREsted models trained from scratch.
-Finally, we train a CREsted model on a scATAC-seq atlas of zebrafish development and use this to design and *in vivo* validate cell type-specific synthetic enhancers in three tissues.
+Sequence-based deep learning models have become the state of the art for analyzing the genomic regulatory code.
+Particularly for enhancers, these models excel at deciphering sequence grammar that underlies their activity.
+To enable end-to-end enhancer modeling and design, we developed a software package called CREsted (*cis*-regulatory element sequence training, explanation and design).
+It combines preprocessing and analysis of single-cell assay for transposase-accessible chromatin using sequencing data, modeling chromatin accessibility from sequence, sequence design and downstream analysis to decipher enhancer grammar.
+We demonstrate CREsted’s functionality on a mouse cortex and a human peripheral blood mononuclear cell dataset.
+Additionally, we use CREsted to compare mesenchymal-like cancer cell states between tumor types, and we investigate different fine-tuning strategies of genomic foundation models within CREsted.
+Finally, we train a model on a zebrafish development atlas and use this to design and in vivo validate cell-type-specific enhancers.
 For varying datasets, we demonstrate that CREsted facilitates efficient training and analyses, enabling scrutinization of the enhancer logic and design of synthetic enhancers across tissues and species.

 Meet the Authors